Mastering typing.Literal and TypedDict for Static Analysis

 TypedDict structures dynamic dictionaries without introducing runtime overhead.
 It defines explicit key-value contracts for JSON deserialization pipelines.
 Partial API responses require careful handling of optional fields to prevent static analysis false positives.

-Modern Python typing uses NotRequired instead of total=False inheritance for granular control.
+Modern Python typing uses NotRequired instead of blanket total=False for granular control.
 This prevents accidental omission errors in required fields.
 Inheritance chains compose complex schemas cleanly.

 from typing import TypedDict, NotRequired, Literal